mre/idiomatic-rust/README.md

 ## ⚙ Projects

 * [Rust Anthology](https://github.com/brson/rust-anthology) - The best short-form writing about Rust, collected.
+* [blessed.rs](https://blessed.rs) - An unofficial guide to the Rust ecosystem.
+Suggestions for popular, well-maintained crates.
 * [cheats.rs - Idiomatic Rust tips](https://cheats.rs/#idiomatic-rust) - A list of quick tips to make your code more idiomatic.
 * [clippy](https://github.com/rust-lang/rust-clippy) - A bunch of lints to catch common mistakes and improve your Rust code.
 * [Patterns](https://rust-unofficial.github.io/patterns/) - A catalogue of design patterns in Rust.